Nuand/bladeRF/README.md

 ## Quick Start ##
 1. Clone this repository via: ```git clone https://github.com/Nuand/bladeRF.git```
-2. Fetch the latest bladeRF [FPGA image].
+2. Fetch the latest pre-built bladeRF [FPGA image].
 See the README.md in the [hdl] directory for more information.
+3. Fetch the latest pre-built bladeRF [firmware image].
+See the README.md in the [fx3_firmware] directory for more information.
-3. Follow the instructions in the [host] directory to build and install libbladeRF and the bladeRF-cli utility.
+4. Follow the instructions in the [host] directory to build and install libbladeRF and the bladeRF-cli utility.
-4. Attach the bladeRF board to your fastest USB port.
+5. Attach the bladeRF board to your fastest USB port.
+After flashing firmware, be sure to press the reset button or unplug/replug the device.
+6. If you haven't upgraded your firmware, run ```bladeRF-cli -f <path_to_prebuilt_firmware>```.
+This upgrade is required to utilize libusb support.
-5. You should now be able to see your device in the list output via ```bladeRF-cli -p```
+7. You should now be able to see your device in the list output via ```bladeRF-cli -p```
-6. See the overview of the [bladeRF-cli] for more information about using the command line interface tool
+8. See the overview of the [bladeRF-cli] for more information about loading the FPGA and using the command line interface tool

 <br>